netwerk-digitaal-erfgoed/lod-aggregator/README.md

   [--format {serialization format}]
 ```

 The default serialization is Turtle.
 For delivery to Europeana `RDF/XML` is prefered, this can be specified through the `--output RDF/XML` option.
-See the `starter.sh` script in the `scripts` dir for the available serialization formats.
+See the [starter.sh script](./scripts/starter.sh) for the available serialization formats.

-The standard mapping from Schema.org to EDM is based on the requirements described in ["Guidelines for providing and handling Schema.org metadata in compliance with Europeana"](https://docs.google.com/document/d/1ffQt8LyHuldWMbFr79HEZ-_vQUVpcNqaCOAqzN12ycg).

-Europeana requires a reference to the provider responsible for performing the lod-aggregation.
-This can be specified during run time using the `--provider {provider naam}` option, by setting the VAR_PROVIDER environment variable using the `.env` file.

 ## Validator